photon-flip/webtrees-HTML-block-advanced/README.md

 Compatibility: webtrees 2.1.x <br>
 Requires webtrees 2.1.20 for extended allowed classes and styles.
+There is a simple temporary patch available for previous versions of webtrees.

 ## Rationale
 This module was designed to better display longform content such as an extensive family history narrative or biography that would otherwise produce one very long page.